 Maybe getting deeper and deeper with each exhale.

-Gently press your way up and we'll shift our pillows out of the way for a moment.
+And we'll shift our pillows out of the way for a moment.

-We were putting maybe a little pressure on the tops of the feet so tap them out.
+Come up onto all fours and just gently tap your feet we were putting maybe a little pressure on the tops of the feet so tap them out And then step your way onto your feet.

-And then step your way onto your feet and let yourself just hang forward.
+And let yourself just hang forward.

-So see how my knees are bent?
+So see how my knees are bent.

-I'm just gonna hang here through my neck.
+I'm just gonna hang here.

-You can even shake your neck around.
+You can even shake your neck around,

-Shake your head one way.
+Shake your head one way,

 The other way.

-Don't worry if your hands are not touching the floor.
+Sway a little bit might feel nice Don't worry if your hands are not touching the floor.

-I've got a short torso and long arms so I have that going for me.
+I've got a short torso and long arms.

-Let's slowly lift up.
+And that release through the back Let's slowly lift up.

-Maybe straighten the knees a little bit and coming through each vertebrae one at a time.
+And coming through each vertebrae one at a time.

-Pull your arms and your shoulders back as you stand.
+All the way up I should have grabbed my hair tie Pull your arms and your shoulders back as you stand.

 Good.

-We've got a lot of strength in our shoulders but they can get tight.
+We've got a lot of strength in our shoulders,

 So let's feel the strength and then release it.